tcltk/tcl/doc/markdown/object.md

 : This method returns the globally qualified name of the variable *varName* in the unique namespace for the object *obj*.

 *obj* **<cloned>** *sourceObjectName*
-: This method is used by the **oo::object** command to copy the state of one object to another.
+: [This method is used by the **oo::object** command to copy the state of one object to another.
 It is responsible for copying the procedures and variables of the namespace of the source object (*sourceObjectName*) to the current object.
-It does not copy any other types of commands or any traces on the variables; that can be added if desired by overriding this method in a subclass.
+It does not copy any other types of commands or any traces on the variables; that can be added if desired by overriding this method in a subclass.]{version=""}

 # Examples